-This paper evaluates in-sample and out-of-sample stock return predictability with inflation and output gap, the variables that typically enter the Federal Reserve Bank's interest rate setting rule.
-To examine the role of monetary policy fundamentals for stock return predictability, we introduce inflation and output gap into the Fed model that relates stock returns to earnings and long-term yields.
-Using real-time data from 1970 to 2008, we find evidence that the in-sample and out-of-sample fit is much stronger for the Fed model with Taylor rule fundamentals than for the constant return model and the original Fed model.
-In addition to standard MSPE-based out-of-sample comparisons, we use entropy-based tests for nonparametric dependence and find that the performance of the Fed model with Taylor rule fundamentals is more consistent across different window sizes than that of the two alternative models.
-Finally, we evaluate economic significance of the stock return models and find that the models with Taylor rule fundamentals consistently produce higher utility gains than either the constant return model or the original Fed model.
-The findings are robust to the choice of the measure of economic activity, data frequency, and window size.
+This paper evaluates stock return predictability with inflation and output gap, the variables that typically enter the Federal Reserve Bank's interest rate setting rule.
+We introduce Taylor rule fundamentals into the Fed model that relates stock returns to earnings and long-term yields.
+Using real-time data from 1970 to 2008, we find evidence that the Fed model with Taylor rule fundamentals performs better in-sample and out-of-sample than the constant return and original Fed models.
+We evaluate economic significance of the stock return models and find that the models with Taylor rule fundamentals consistently produce higher utility gains than the benchmark models.